Barbara Staudt Lerner

 Scientists can use this provenance to help them better understand their data.
 Lerner's research focuses on ways to automate the collection of provenance and to make provenance accessible to scientists using visualization and query technology.

->In addition, Lerner is interested in technology to assist the blind.
+In addition, Lerner is interested in technology to assist the blind.
 In a project motivated by her mother-in-law when she lost her sight, Lerner has developed technology that allows a blind person to play bridge with sighted players, using playing cards, rather than a computer interface to minimize the disruption to the normal social nature of a bridge game.
+Working with honors student Srishti Palani, she developed a system using Bluetooth sensors to identify people in the vicinity of a blind person and to provide haptic and audible feedback to notify the blind person.

 At Mount Holyoke, Lerner has introduced courses in software design, programming languages, and a software practicum in which students work in teams to design and develop software solutions for clients.
 She also teaches courses in object-oriented programming, algorithms and operating systems.